Aaron-Hsieh-0129/2D-Vector-Vorticity-Model/docs/api/install_compilers_libraries.rst

 -------------------

 - If you already have compilers, you can skip this procedure.
 But the reason I did it here is because I want to have compilers that I have the permission to change without the root privilege.
+- Note that if you want to use CUDA, the compiler version for gcc should be less than gcc-10.
 .. code-block:: shell

     wget https://ftp.mirrorservice.org/sites/sourceware.org/pub/gcc/releases/gcc-13.2.0/gcc-13.2.0.tar.gz